 While volunteer trips can be incredible on the one hand, they can be quite dangerous if the correct safety measures aren’t followed.
-Moreover, when you choose to embark on your journey through Volunteering Solutions, we make sure that you are absolutely safe in whichever part of the world you go.
+Moreover, when you choose to embark on your journey through Volunteering Solutions, we make sure that you are absolutely safe in whichever part of the world you go to.
 Our in-country coordinators are there at every project location to take care of the volunteers and guide them whenever required.

-We always warn volunteers not bring any valuable items with them.
+We always warn volunteers not to bring any valuable items with them.
 Most of the volunteering placements are located in areas where people are less privileged and don’t have much exposure to the otherwise luxurious world.
 Naturally, they have a tendency to sneak out for things that intrigue their interest.
 Also, while you take local transportation, you need to be careful about your wallet and money.
 It is best not to carry much cash with you.
 When people understand that you are from the Western world, you easily become a target of pickpocketing.
-Therefore, it is extremely necessary to be careful of what you are carrying.
+Therefore, it is extremely necessary to be careful about what you are carrying.

 Yes – scan and keep photocopies of your Passport, Visa, Medical Insurance and all other important documents that you are carrying.
 After all, we are human beings, and things might get misplaced.
 While it would be easier to get these retrieved in your home country, in a foreign land things would become worse if you don’t have these essential docs.

 Before you set sail, do check once with your doctor.
-Do a proper research about the climatic conditions of the place where you’ll travel to, and ask your doctor if you need to follow any particular diet.
-For example, if you are from a country with moderately colder climate and you are traveling to a tropical region, your body might not get adapted to the heat easily.
+Do proper research about the climatic conditions of the place where you’ll travel to, and ask your doctor if you need to follow any particular diet.
+For example, if you are from a country with a moderately colder climate and you are traveling to a tropical region, your body might not get adapted to the heat easily.
 There are chances that you can get sunburn or rashes.
 Follow your doctor’s advice in this regard.
 Also, get all the necessary vaccinations.

-The clothes you wear back at home might not be suitable for your volunteering site.
-Many countries say, for example, India, are very particular when it comes to the clothing and it is advisable that you wear clothes that fully covers your body.
+The clothes you wear back home might not be suitable for your volunteering site.
+Many countries say, for example, India, are very particular when it comes to clothing and it is advisable that you wear clothes that fully cover your body.
 Also, avoid wearing clothes that are too skimpy.
 While at work, you’ll need to be comfortable in whatever you are wearing.
-Do a proper research on what’s acceptable in your host country and be respectful toward their customs.
+Do proper research on what’s acceptable in your host country and be respectful toward their customs.
 We are sure that following local customs will help you avoid any unwanted attention.

 No matter in which country you are, we would advise you not to go out alone at night.
-If you want to explore the nightlife or attend parties, ask you fellow mates to accompany you.
+If you want to explore the nightlife or attend parties, ask you, fellow mates, to accompany you.
 Also, inform your in-country coordinator about the place where you want to go, so that he/she can reach you in the case of any emergency.
 As a general rule, avoid walking at the late hours of the night by yourself, and avoid very isolated areas where you might easily be approached by a stranger.
 We are not saying that all strangers would have the mindset to cause you harm, but it’s just a safety measure that you should follow while you are in a foreign land.

 It can be extremely tempting to relax and sip in some alcohol while you are traveling abroad.
 But, remember that you become extremely vulnerable when you are drunk.
 A little bit of drinking with your teammates can be fine, but make sure not to get so drunk that you lose all your consciousness and allow people to take advantage of you.